 How Social Media has affected the Music Industry

-Going into 2019, the music industry continues to be intensely competitive.
-More music is being streamed for free or at a low-cost and every day, thousands of podcasts, online radio shows and songs are uploaded to the internet.
+More than ever, the music industry continues to be intensely competitive.
+More music is being streamed for free than ever before and every minute, thousands of songs are uploaded to the internet across a multitude of platforms.

-Back in 2016, for every minute of the day, around 38,052 hours of music was listened to on Spotify.
-Over the course of the year, this totals up to over 20 billion hours of music being listened on Spotify alone.
+For every minute of the day, more than 38 thousand hours of music is ebing listened to on Spotify alone.
+Over the course of the year, this totals up to over 20 billion hours of total listening time.

-This phenomenon of small-scale indie publishing and the increased bargaining power for music listeners has ultimately led to a saturated and highly competitive environment for music artists.
+It’s not all rainbows and sunshine for small independent artists however.
+This phenomenon of small-scale indie publishing and the increased bargaining power for music listeners has ultimately led to a saturated and highly competitive environment for musicians.

-In today’s digital music environment, the threat of substitution is high.
-Artists must not only compete with other contemporary musicians but also with the recorded archives of popular bands such as The Beatles, Michael Jackson or Adele, whose complete back catalogues are easily available to stream online for free.
+Artists must not only compete with other contemporary musicians but also with the recorded archives of popular bands such as The Beatles, Michael Jackson or Adele, whose complete back catalogues are easily available to stream online for free, typically on those very same platforms that we mentioned before.

-Furthermore, due to the rise in digital music production software such as FL Studio or Ableton music creation is now more accessible than it ever has been before.
-Because of this, there are now millions of artists, which ultimately leads to more variety and choice listeners.
+Furthermore, due to the rise in digital music production software such as FL Studio or Ableton, music creation is now more accessible than ever, further adding to the competitive nature of industry.

 We recently published an article detailing some of our favourite examples of music marketing.
 The fact is, however, that none of the mentioned methods would have been possible without the creative use of social media.

-Seth Godin wrote a book and did a TED talk (for more great talks, check out our top 10) on the idea of tribes, a social unit from the distant past of human society, and how this mentality is being revived.
+Seth Godin wrote a book and did a TED talk on the idea of tribes, a social unit from the distant past of human society, and how this mentality is being revived.

 Seth of course, explains the concept in a much better way than we can, but the general idea is that “ordinary” people can influence a smaller and more niche set of followers.